jambola2/Find_Your_Youtuber/README.md

 Step 4--> If you find a issue or improvement that is open than please contact our developers on coinchat.org and room #findyouryoutuber(Our offical means of communication) or pm us on there, leaders are vectrex and PROgrammer.
 If you are old fashioned you can email us me at austinredacted@gmail.com, your message will be forwarded to all the other leaders and you will get a reply in due time.

 Keep note that although we accept merge request, you are HIGHLY much more likely to see your code get pushed to the product if you discuss with us your idea.
-Don't be shy, and do not waste your time.
-We would love to see your code make a contribution to the product.
+Don't be shy, We would love to see your code make a contribution to the product.
+This project was built by beginners, for beginners.
+Some projects on Github can be taunting, but this is a excellent program for a developer to get some code contributed.
+Keep in mind, we expect, clean beautiful code.

-Maintainers of project are:  Austin G, ake austinprog on here and, aka programmer on coinchat.org
+Active Maintainers of project are:  Austin G, ake austinprog on here and, aka programmer on coinchat.org
-                             Vectrex who is also Vectrex on coinchat.org (Not avalible here for a month)

-#Contributers
+#Contributers Hall of Fame
-No matter what you commit, whether it be documentation or code you will be honered for doing so.
+No matter what you commit, whether it be documentation or code you will be honered on The Contributers Hall of Fame.
+You do not have to disclose your name.
+Username or Pen Name is acceptable

-1. Austin G - austinprog
+1. Austinprog
-2. (Do not know) - Vectrex
+2. Vectrex
-3. (Do not know) - Verrac
+3. Verrac